danhiel/Greed-Dice-Game/README.md

 ## My Assumptions

-- Assume that the dice is a 6-sided dice with the numbers from 1 to 6.
+- Assume that the dices used are 6-sided with the numbers from 1 to 6.
 - Assume that there is an equal probability for every side on the dice to be rolled.

 ## Different Solutions Contemplated